hzwuyihao/PlanRAG/README.md

 data/cached_llm_responses.json
 ```

 If `use_cache=True`, each `application_reference` in the input file must already exist in the cache.
 This is useful for deterministic review runs and for avoiding repeated API calls.
+A cached run is expected to be substantially faster than a live API run.

 ## Retrieval corpus